jaewonchu/jaewonchu.github.io/_pages/about.md

 ---
 About Me
 ======
-Hi, I’m Jaewon Chu, a 3rd-year M.S & Ph.D. integrated student at Korea University Computer Science and Engineering department, conducting research at the Machine Learning and Vision Lab (MLV) under the supervision of [professor Hyunwoo J. Kim](https://www.hyunwoojkim.com/).
+Hi, I’m Jaewon Chu, a 3rd-year M.S & Ph.D integrated student at Korea University Computer Science and Engineering department, conducting research at the Machine Learning and Vision Lab (MLV) under the supervision of [professor Hyunwoo J. Kim](https://www.hyunwoojkim.com/).

 I am broadly interested in optimizing generative AI to better serve human needs.
 My research focuses on the intersection of generative models and black-box optimization methods, including Bayesian Optimization, Neural Bandits, and Reinforcement Learning.
 Human needs are often expressed as black-box functions—such as molecule properties or the accuracy of API-LLMs (*e.g.,* GPT, Claude, Gemini)—and I explores to make generative models to produce outputs that meet these needs by black-box optimization.